hanwe7/se_apt-frequencies/README.md

 # se_apt-frequencies
 Radio frequencies for Swedish airports in *.cup file format.
-The intended use case is a database for the LX9000 gliding instrument connected to a radio with a radio bridge so that the correct radio frequency can be selected rapidly from the "nearest airport list" in the LX9000.
+The intended use case is a database for the LX9000 gliding instrument connected to the radio with a radio bridge so that the correct radio frequency can be selected rapidly from the "nearest airport list" in the LX9000.

 The database started with OpenAip daily export of Swedish airports 2022-08-08, accessed 2022-08-09 08:00 UTC. https://storage.googleapis.com/29f98e10-a489-4c82-ae5e-489dbcd4912f/se_apt.cup